bocsardigergely/datavis_2023/README.md

 # Important setup

-please adjust the working directory to the project root in data_loader.py and data.py, and also choose the appropriate option in app.py for your operating system.
-Windows an UNix stystems handle encoding of certain characters in player image names differently, hence rendering this had-modification necessary.
+In app.py, please choose the appropriate option for your operating system, this is due to different operational systems enoding player names in the image folder in a different way.
+The path to the data also needs to be specified here.
+The app can then be run via typing `python app.py' in the terminal.

+# Code source

+The project uses the example code provided by the course, all additions were written by us.